Baby plus you makes two, but that doesn’t mean you need to eat for two.

 What vitamins are important?

 Your doctor will recommend you take a prenatal vitamin each day to give your baby the extra nutrients needed for growth.
-Depending on your vitamin, you may also need to eat certain foods to get additional supplements, like:
+Depending on the prenatal vitamin, some pregnant women may also need certain supplements or foods to get other nutrients, like:

 - Omega-3: These are found in fatty fish like salmon and tuna, walnuts, chia seeds, flaxseed meal or oil, and soybeans or soybean oil.